endiliey/wait-file/README.md

     'file1',
     '/path/to/file2'
   ],
-  delay: 1000, // initial delay in ms, default 0
+  delay: 0, // initial delay in ms
-  interval: 100, // poll interval in ms, default 250ms
+  interval: 250, // poll interval in ms
+  log: false, // outputs to stdout, remaining resources waited on and when complete or errored
+  reverse: false, // resources being NOT available,
-  timeout: 30000, // timeout in ms, default Infinity
+  timeout: Infinity, // timeout in ms, default Infinity
-  tcpTimeout: 1000, // tcp timeout in ms, default 300ms
+  verbose: false, // optional flag which outputs debug output
   window: 1000, // stabilization time in ms, default 750ms
 };